background 0background 1background 2background 3

 students working in the field

-At sites dedicated to STEM-related fields, Fellows will be prepared with the knowledge to engage in environmental stewardship and management.
+At sites dedicated to STEM-related fields, fellows will be prepared with the knowledge to engage in environmental stewardship and management.

 Students at farmers market

-Food Security
+Food Insecurity

-Access to healthy food is a basic need that goes unmet for too many people - serving at sites dedicated to supporting food security, Fellows will gain experience in being part of the solution.
+Access to healthy food is a basic need that goes unmet for too many people - serving at sites dedicated to supporting food security, fellows will gain experience in being part of the solution.

 A student teacher holding some books talking to a class